Giant Tree Falls Onto West Sacramento Home, Narrowly Misses Boy Inside

 WEST SACRAMENTO (CBS13) — A giant tree fell onto a West Sacramento home and narrowly missed hitting a boy living inside.

-The man who lives in the home on Longcroft Street says it happened Tuesday.
+Alfonzo Martinez, the man who lives in the home on Longcroft Street, says the incident happened Tuesday.

+“We just heard a snap and I don’t know what it was and I just see my ceiling coming down,” Martinez said.
+“And my first thought is, ‘My son just told me he was there.’ ”

 A man in West Sacramento is displaced this morning after a tree fell onto his home, nearly missing his son.
 We’ll have the latest information on @GoodDaySac and @CBSSacramento. pic.twitter.com/tZ8ZYZq0Bo